Reveal all classes of structural variants using Bionano’s optical genome mapping Stratys™ System. Explore the Stratysphere!

 Watch Video

-OVERCOME LIMITATIONS IN CELL & GENE THERAPY
+OVERCOME LIMITATIONS IN CELL BIOPROCESSING WORKFLOWS

 Optical genome mapping overcomes the limitations of conventional techniques for